christc4/web/sites/avsbq.org/blog/misc/autism.md

 ## Does autism give superpowers?

+### Autism and the arts

+Jamie, Matalina, lowest common denominator of art... very substandard and meaningless disk noise

 ## Why does this matter?

 Go ahead and trudge through someone's PhD.
 I give you the raw facts.